rubymonsters/webapps-for-beginners/source/05-html.md

 the information that is provided by defining the **semantic structure** of a document (as opposed to its visual representation).

+For example, one could apply different "themes", as in, styles to the same HTML page depending on people's preferences, or depending on the device this website is displayed on (e.g. desktop browser windows versus mobile devices).

-For example, the entire success of Google as a search engine relied on the fact that the semantic structure of a document provides clues about the relevance of certain search terms in this document: If a word is contained in the URL, the document title, the toplevel headlines, then it's probably important.
+But also, the entire success of Google as a search engine relied on the fact that the semantic structure of a document provides clues about the relevance of certain search terms in this document: If a word is contained in the URL, the document title, the toplevel headlines, then it's probably important.
 Even more